nenazarian/MLUCM/LES Results _ MATLAB mat files/Readme.txt

-LES files - Spatially average.
+LES profiles - Spatially averaged.
 Description to be added